tleppertbio/pathogentotree/README.md

   python3 mycosnp-bucket-clean.py

   **Things to know**

+  - Completed runs will have the .maple and the .g.vcf.gz files moved to the local ./maple folder in your working directory.
   - Reads bucket.list to determine which SRAs have a completed .maple and .g.vcf.gz and .finished and .done file.
   - Creates cleanup-mycosnp-vm.script, which processes the finished, or incomplete or failed runs.
   - Note the underlying reset.script actually determines if a vm is 'TERMINATED' or 'RUNNING'.
-  - A log will be created of what files were removed.
+  - A log will be created of what files were removed or moved to the local ./maple folder in your working directory.
   - mycosnp-bucket-clean.example explains the list of possible files in the bucket and what order they are generated and by what process. [mycosnp-bucket-clean.example](./mycosnp-bucket-clean.example)

   Here is an example of every type of trigger that can be contained in the cleanup-mycosnp-vm.script file that is created by this mycosnp-bucket-clean.py python program.